The Irish Bomfords

 Witnessed: William Tucker; J. C. Barnes

-William Graham of Oakley Park has descendents (Fredda Steeves emails 29 Jun & 4 Jul 2010).
+William Graham of Oakley Park has descendants (Fredda Steeves emails 29 Jun & 4 Jul 2010).

 24.6.2 Conveyance of Oakley Park to George Bomford 9th November 1837